PKDT-93/Full-Stack-Jewelery-Store/README.md

 - To view the database you may use DB Browser for SQLite `https://sqlitebrowser.org`or install the SQLite Explorer extension for VSCode and open the `FinalProject.db` file in `/jewelryDatabase`.

 - All tables are contained as class objects in the `models.py` file along with their properties and attributes.

 - The `urls.py` file will contain all urls requests and patterns for the program and the `views.py` file contains all webpage scripting and raw SQL queries.

+- Originally completed under CPSC 471